• Self-Development

 In retrospect, we can deduce that Allah the Merciful indeed encourages all to tread the path of knowledge and will reward us for doing so.
 So, get ready to embark on a spiritual journey of seeking knowledge, and see the difference in the new you!

-The Three Divisions of Knowledge in Islam:
+The Three Divisions on the Concept of Knowledge in Islam

 Generally, there are many branches of knowledge, but what does Islam say about the division and integration of knowledge in Islam?
 According to Ahmad Tijani and Muhamad Zahiri (2013), there are three categories of knowledge according to the Qur’an (62:2 and 96:1-5) that forms a strong foundation of the integration of knowledge:

-1. Religious Knowledge: The essence of the Islamic religious knowledge and experience is tawhid.
+The essence of the Islamic religious knowledge and experience is tawhid.
 It is the main foundation of the Islamic intellectual discourse (Bakar, 2008).
 This makes the Islamic intellectual tradition a tawhidic epistemology.

-2. Pure Sciences: a science depending on deductions from demonstrated truths, such as mathematics or logic, or studied without regard to practical applications.
+A science depending on deductions from demonstrated truths, such as mathematics or logic, or studied without regard to practical applications.
 This science is needed to enable Muslims have a better understanding of religious or sacred knowledge.

-3. Natural Sciences: a branch of science that deals with the physical world.
+A branch of science that deals with the physical world.
 Allah the Glorious has mentioned in many parts of the Quran that capture the explorations of natural phenomena (Mehdi Golshani, n.d.).
 The exploration of nature should be made positive and ultimately, it should be a reflection about the glory and excellence of Allah the Almighty.

 According to most Muslim scholars, Islamic knowledge is classified into two types: